Kinovarobotics/kinova-ros/README.md

 # Important

+This branch is no longer maintained as Ubuntu 18.04 Bionic Beaver and ROS Melodic are end-of-life.

 This repository contains source code and configuration files to support the Jaco, Jaco2 and Mico arms in ROS.
 This repository doesn't support the Gen3 arm in ROS.
 Have a look at the [ros_kortex repository](https://github.com/Kinovarobotics/ros_kortex) for Gen3 ROS support!

 # Supported versions